gburd/greg.burd.me/content/posts/static-site-with-nix-and-caddy/index.md

 ## Serving: Caddy
 We can reliably build our site, but now we need a way serve that onto the [blagoblag](https://xkcd.com/181/).
 Let's use Caddy!
 The syntax is marginally less arcane than Apache or Nginx, and it has cool features like HTTPS-by-default!

-Unfortunately, the first thing we're going to have to do in our `Caddyfile` is turn that off:
+Sadly, the first thing we're going to have to do in our `Caddyfile` is turn that off:
 ```Caddyfile
 # fly.io handles https for us
 {